Creative leadership is the ability to enable teams to confidently generate ideas with strategic and innovative value.

-Now, removing social pressures is a long-term thing.
+Now, removing social pressures is a long-term thing (think about applying emotional intelligence and leadership skills for that).
 It’s about developing work culture in high-performing teams basically, and you know how much of a huge topic that is and there is no way we can cover it right now.

 What I want to focus on right now is what to do in the short term.

 If you don’t have time to build a better organizational culture because you need results now, your best bet is to adopt a different group ideation structure.